phaticusthiccy/WhatsAsenaDuplicated/README.md

 **Of course not.** It will never happen.
 But you can donate to us.
 You can reach me via [Telegram](https://t.me/fusuf) .

 ### 🌟 Is there enough features?
 Yes.
 WhatsAsena comes with more than 170 internal command.
-Which including unique packages, machine learning AIs, fastly tools etc..
+Which including unique packages, machine learning AIso, fastly tools etc..
 Users can add new features their bots.
 Check our [telegram group](https://t.me/AsenaSupport) .

 ### 🛡️ Cyber Attack Protection?
 Only original [WhatsAsena](https://github.com/phaticusthiccy/WhatsAsenaDuplicated) do this.
 It has own unique protection style inside WhatsAsena's database.
 It protect your phone from WhatApp attacks.
 Thats mean all fake creations carries a big risk for users privacy.